dfinity/interface-spec/spec/index.md

 -   `wasm_memory_limit` (`nat`)

-    Must be a number between 0 and 2<sup>32</sup>-1, inclusively, and indicates the upper limit on the WASM heap memory consumption of the canister.
+    Must be a number between 0 and 2<sup>48</sup>-1 (i.e., 256TB), inclusively, and indicates the upper limit on the WASM heap memory consumption of the canister.

     An operation (update method, global timer, heartbeat, canister init, canister post_upgrade) that causes the WASM heap memory consumption to exceed this limit will trap.
     The WASM heap memory limit is ignored for query methods, response callback handlers, and canister pre_upgrade.